-- Business Survey 2022 (This was a survey to businesses in the Borough only) • A scheme is in place within the Council's Constitution to have public participation at Member meeting.
-Therefore, meetings of the Council and its Committees are open to members of the public to attend, with agendas and minutes being publicly available on the Council's website. • Committee meetings can now be webcast to engage with stakeholders via different mediums.
+Living in Rushmoor - Tell us what you think (2022 resident survey) Housing and Homelessness Prevention Strategy 2022-2027 Redan Hill Gardens playground • A scheme is in place within the Council's Constitution to have public participation at Member meeting.
+Therefore, meetings of the Council and its Committees are open to members of the public to attend, with agendas and minutes being publicly available on the Council's website.
+Principle Committee meetings are webcasted to engage with stakeholders via different mediums.
+Full Council is the only meeting which is not webcasted.